PayFabric/APIs/Sections/Transactions.md

 }
 </pre>

 Please note that **bold** fields are required fields, and all others are optional.
-For more information and descriptions on available fields please see our [wiki page](https://github.com/PayFabric/APIs/wiki/API-Object-V2#transaction).
+For more information and descriptions on available fields please see our [object reference](../Reference/Objects.md#transaction).

 ###### Related Reading
 * [How to Submit Level 2 and 3 Fields](https://github.com/PayFabric/APIs/wiki/Level-2-and-Level-3-Fields)